asayah/api-central-mesh-aws-ec2-minikube/README.md

 This page illustrate a way for deploying API Central Mesh Governance on AWS for demo purposes. there is multiple ways of installing kubernetes, in this tutorial we will be using minikube.

-⚠️  Disclaimer: installing minikube on AWS is not the best way of creating a  hosted kubernetes cluster( explore kops, GKE, EKS...) ,  the purpose of this tutorial is just to give an alternative .
+⚠️  Disclaimer: installing minikube on AWS is not the best way of creating a  hosted kubernetes cluster( explore kops, GKE, EKS...) ,  the purpose of this tutorial is just to give an alternative.

 # I Prerequisites